dstreev/vagrant/README.md

 # Vagrant HDP VM Cluster Buildout
 ===========

 For the impatient, checkout the [Quick Start Guide](quick_start.md).
 This will get you up and running quickly.

+From nothing to a 3-5 node local vm cluster in 30-35 minutes.
+That includes a full installation of HDP 2.0 GA via a Local Repo.

 If you have questions, keep reading.